Francization of Brussels: Belgian Revolution

 After the Belgian Revolution, the bourgeoisie in Brussels began to increasingly use French.
 Numerous French and Walloon immigrants moved to Brussels, and for the first time in mass numbers the Flemish people began switching to French.

 By October 16, 1830 King William I had already rescinded a policy that named Dutch as the official language of Brussels.
 The sole official language of the newly created centralized state was French, even though a majority of the population was Flemish.
 French became the language of the court, the administration, the army, the media, and of culture and education.
 With more French being spoken, societal progress, culture, and universalism gave it an aura of "respectibility".
 In contrast, Dutch garnered little consideration and was deemed a language for peasants, farmers, and poor workers.
 In addition to the geographical language border between Flanders and Wallonia, there was in fact also a social language border between the Dutch-speakers and French-speakers.
 French was the language of politics and economics and a symbol of upward social mobility.
 French poet Charles Baudelaire, during his short stay in Brussels, complained of the contemporary bourgeoisie's hypocrisy:

 The new Belgian capital remained a mostly Dutch-speaking city, where the inhabitants spoke a local South Brabantian dialect.
 A minority of French-speaking citizens, mainly those who had immigrated from France during the previous decades, constituted 15% of the population.
 Despite this, the first mayor of Brussels after the revolution, Nicolas-Jean Rouppe, declared French to be the administration's sole language.
-The political centre of Brussels attracted the economic elite, and Brussels soon acquired French-speaking upper and middle classes.
+The political center of Brussels attracted the economic elite, and Brussels soon acquired French-speaking upper and middle classes.
 In 1846, 38% of the city declared themselves being French-speaking, while this percentage was 5% in Ghent and 2% in Antwerp.
 Many supposed French-speakers were actually Flemish bourgeois with Dutch-speaking roots.
 In 1860, 95% of the Flemish population spoke Dutch, although these people had hardly any economic and political power and deemed a good knowledge of French necessary to attain higher social status and wealth.